 He started his career at a studio in 1998, photographing sports, seniors, underclassmen, and dances.
 In 2003, Louis decided to further his education in the field that he loves.
-He graduated in December 2004 with his degree in Visual Journalism from Brooks Institute Of Photography In Ventura, CA.
+In December 2004, with his degree in Visual Journalism from Brooks Institute Of Photography In Ventura, CA.

 I teach in the Brooks method breaking everything down and building knowledge from the ground up in understanding exposure, lighting, lighting theory, color, and more.
 Video and audio lessons on mirrorless, DSLR, and Video cameras are available too.

-If you want a through college like education in a fun learning environment with a mix of book and hands-on learning, with assignments to photograph, Louis will deliver for you.
-If you're going to Journalism or Art school and your concentration will be photography studying with me will put years ahead of your fellow classmates.
+If you want a thorough college-like education in a fun learning environment with a mix of books and hands-on learning, Louis will deliver for you with assignments to photograph.
+If you're going to Journalism or Art school and your concentration will be photography studying with me will put you years ahead of your classmates.

 Did you purchase a new camera recently and you want to learn the basics of operating it and making good images for travel, family photos and more.
 Louis will teach you all you need to know to get the most out of your camera for that next family outing or vacation.

-Louis resides in Gainesville, FL, with his wife Beth, their 20-year-old Calico cat Kitty.
+Louis resides in Gainesville, FL, with his wife Beth, their 21-year-old Calico cat Kitty and 8-month old Boxer Java.
 When not on assignment, he keeps up to date with the latest gear, gadgets, and accessories for his camera, iPhone, and other audio and video items used in the industry.

 Louis Brems was my internship supervisor from January-May 2019, during my senior year while he was head photographer at The Citadel.
 I came with very little understanding about the ins and outs of photography, but through his direct guidance, I finished my internship with a much better understanding of the ISO/Aperture/Shutter Speed balance, when to use flash, metering lights for portraits, framing a shot, leading lines, and so much more.
 I also gained a better understanding of editing photography as well.
 He is a very hands on instructor, not afraid to give constructed criticism, but also very quick to praise a job well done.
 The information I gained under his mentorship gave me the start I needed, and I've been able to use the portfolio he helped me develop to begin gaining clients for my own small business.